 | || |

-Students are encouraged to apply as early as October.
-A second application acceptance period may open in February to fill any remaining funding positions.
-Preference is given to qualified students that are currently enrolled in a qualified undergraduate program and planning to attend one of the participating universities to obtain a Masters Degree in environmental engineering, and agree to take two required core courses and three elective courses from the approved list.
+The student application will be posted on this page during the application period.
+Students are encouraged to apply as early as one year before they start graduate school.
+The application period may open as early as the end of August, and generally ends in February.
+Preference is given to qualified students that are currently enrolled in a qualified undergraduate program and planning to attend one of the participating universities to obtain a Master's Degree in environmental engineering and agree to take two required core courses and three elective courses from the approved list.
 Upon graduation, the student must work for one of the sponsoring firms/agencies for a two-year period within the United States.

-Funding Program for Master of Science Students In Environmental Engineering-Guidelines and Application
+Funding Program Guidelines for Master of Science Students In Environmental Engineering

 INTRODUCTION AND PURPOSE

-To develop a funding program that will encourage qualified students who have a broad interest in various Environmental Engineering fields, such as municipal water, wastewater, solid waste, air quality, water resources, hazardous waste, sustainable engineering and energy recovery, to enroll in Masters of Science programs in Environmental Engineering.
+To develop a funding program that will encourage qualified students who have a broad interest in various environmental engineering fields, such as municipal water, wastewater, solid waste, air quality, water resources, hazardous waste, sustainable engineering and energy recovery, to enroll in Master of Science programs in Environmental Engineering.

 DESCRIPTION OF PROGRAM